mtekk/Breadcrumb-NavXT/readme.txt

 * Bug fix: Removed use of `create_function` in registering the widget as it was deprecated in PHP 7.2.

 == Upgrade Notice ==
-= 6.3.0 =
-This version requires PHP5.5 or newer.
-This version introduces a Gutenberg Breadcrumb Trail block.

-= 6.0.0 =
+= 7.1.0 =
-This version requires PHP5.3 or newer.
-This version introduces three new filters and deprecates a filter.
+This version requires PHP7.0 or newer.
+This version introduces a new JSON settings import/export feature.